JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 Azure Route Server and BIG-IP using BGP and eCMP for traffic distribution

 ## TO DO - WORK IN PROGRESS
-1. More README, more how-to steps
+1. Wait for Azure Route Server GA...currently in preview
 2. Finish BIG-IP setup with test app
-3. Remove test network prefix virtuals later
+3. Remove test network prefix virtuals (10.100, 10.101, 10.102)
-4. Wait for Azure Route Server GA...currently in preview
+4. More README, more how-to steps

 ## Diagram